This keto coconut cake is incredibly moist and coconutty, with just the right amount of shredded coconut in each bite.

 - Unsweetened shredded coconut: Make sure you don't use reduced-fat coconut.
 It's too dry.

 - Coconut flour: Try to measure it by weight and not by volume.
-It's extremely absorbent, so every gram makes a difference.
+It's extremely absorbent, so each gram makes a difference.

 Variations